8 Reasons to Study in Poland

-Adam Mickiewicz University in Poznań
+- Adam Mickiewicz University in Poznań

 The youngest of the big three, this university is located in the city of Poznań (western Poland).
 Founded in 1919, it remains the third power in the Polish academic universe.
 It is best known for its faculties of Law and History.

 Beside those venerable universities, Poland has to offer a selection of world renowned schools with more specialised approaches.
 To name but a few:

-College of Europe Natolin (Warsaw) – Campus in Natolin is the only campus of Bruges’ College of Europe located abroad, and the most prestigious choice for those who dream of becoming high-level EU officials.
+- College of Europe Natolin (Warsaw) – Campus in Natolin is the only campus of Bruges’ College of Europe located abroad, and the most prestigious choice for those who dream of becoming high-level EU officials.

-Polish-Japanese Institute of Information Technology – A very innovative and up-to-date university that offers unconventional programmes blending art, design and management with new media and information technology.
+- Polish-Japanese Institute of Information Technology – A very innovative and up-to-date university that offers unconventional programmes blending art, design and management with new media and information technology.

 Studying in Poland is cheaper than doing so in other parts of Europe.
 Tuition fees start from less than 1500 EUR per year and rarely go higher than 3000 EUR.
-Compared to the average fees of private universities in France, Germany, the UK or Scandinavia, this might be a big saving at the start of your studies.
+Compared to the average fees of private universities in France, Germany, the UK or Scandinavia, this might mean big savings at the start of your studies.
 For example, according to studyineurope.eu, Northern European countries ask students to pay approximately 10 000 EUR per year while in France tuition fees range from 2000 to 7000 EUR.

 But where the real economising comes into play is in the cost of living.
 A shared flat in the city centre for 100-150 EUR or a room in a student dormitory for 100 EUR?
 No problem.
-What’s more, a monthly public transport ticket costs only 25 EUR per month, and during the warmer half of the year you can use public bikes which are almost free of charge.
+What’s more, a monthly public transport ticket costs only 25 EUR per month, and during the warmer half of the year you can use public bikes which are quite cheap.
 After a few weeks in Poland, you’ll certainly learn how to get a cinema ticket for 3 EUR or a tasty lunch for less than 5 EUR.
 Poland is the promised land for the thrifty.

 As we all know, being a student is much more than only studying.
-It is only as important as the other components of higher education: partying, sports, music festivals, film festivals, hanging out with friends, going out of town for the weekends, etc. This is why you’ll never regret choosing Poland.
+University is only as important as the other components of higher education: partying, sports, music festivals, film festivals, hanging out with friends, going out of town for the weekends, etc. This is why you’ll never regret choosing Poland.
 Thanks to our rapid economic growth in the last two decades, the cultural offerings of Poland are comparable to any other European country, but with its own character.

-Also, every year, each university organizes its own carnival called Juwenalia.
+Also, every year, each university organises its own 'carnival' called Juwenalia.
 During Juwenalia, all classes are cancelled so that everybody has time to party.
 There are plenty of things to watch/listen to/get involved in every day in the biggest cities, so you will find no time for boredom.

 4. Poland is a Part of the Socrates–Erasmus Programme

-Since 1998, Poland has been part of the Socrates–Erasmus programme and today more than 300 Polish HEIs participate.
+Since 1998, Poland has been part of the Socrates–Erasmus programme, and today, more than 300 Polish HEIs participate.
 In 2013 alone, around 10,000 students from all over Europe came to Poland, mostly choosing universities in Warsaw, Poznań, Kraków, Wrocław and Łódź.
 The other good news is that if your country is in the Socrates–Erasmus network, you most probably won’t need a visa to come to Poland.

 5. Scholarships for Non-EU Students